I recommend reading the entire article before my comments.

 "That's where you're wrong," she said.
 "You deal in ideas, and ideas rule the world."
 (I seldom quote Ayn directly, and do so only when I clearly remember exactly what she said.)

-this is a great them of Objectivism. and i appreciate Hospers' attitude of only using quotes when it's confident.
+this is a great them of Objectivism. and i appreciate Hospers' attitude of only using quotes when he's confident.

 2) Rand reminding us of the value of good people: